 This variant follows the work of Ouroboros [15].
 Looking at the algorithms description, the variant resembles BIKE-1, featuring fast, inversion-less key generation and two blocks for public key and data.
+As for BIKE-1, we interpret Ouroboros as having the message conveyed in the error vector (e_0, e_1) .
 The main difference is that the decapsulation invokes the decoding algorithm on a "noisy" syndrome.
 This also means that BIKE-3 is fundamentally distinct from BIKE-1 and BIKE-2, mainly in terms of security and security-related aspects like choice of parameters.
 We will discuss this in the appropriate section.